VAF has a committed team of Staff and Volunteers. They are our greatest asset.

 Keith Wimbles, Chief Executive

 Keith joined the Voluntary Action Fund in 2008 as Chief Executive.
-He has worked in the third sector for over twenty years including Glasgow Council for the Voluntary Sector and SCVO where he developed a number of programmes and learning initiatives to support the community and voluntary sectors.
-He has wide experience of funding the third sector, transnational programmes and regeneration initiatives.
-Prior to working in the voluntary sector, he was a director of a private sector company leading programmes across the UK to help people into employment, training and volunteering.
+He has worked in the third sector for over twenty years including Glasgow Council for the Voluntary Sector and SCVO where he developed and managed a number of programmes and learning initiatives to support the third sector.
+He has wide experience of funding, the third sector, transnational programmes and regeneration.
+Prior to working in the voluntary sector, he was a director of a private company and led programmes across the UK to help people into employment, training and volunteering.
 Keith’s role is to lead the organisation to deliver its mission and build positive working relationships with key stakeholders.
-He participates in a number of external groups and is the former Convenor of the Scotland Funders' Forum, a member of the Scottish Volunteering Forum and an associate member of the Scottish Grantmakers Group.
+He participates in a number of external groups and is the former Convenor of the Scotland Funders' Forum, a member of the Scottish Volunteering Forum and Scottish Leaders Forum.

 Yvonne Wallace, Finance Manager